Asymptotic estimates for unimodular multilinear forms with small norms on sequence spaces: Applications

 From now on, the symbol $e_{j}^{n_{j}}$ stands for $(e_{j},\overset{n_{j}times}{\dots },e_{j})$, with $e_{j}$ the $j$-th canonical vector.
-The following result, due to Santos and Velanga \cite[Theorem 1.2]{SV}, is a complete classification of the Bohnenblust--Hille multilinear type inequality.
+The following result, due to Santos and Velanga \cite[Theorem 1.2]{SV}, is a complete classification of the multilinear Bohnenblust--Hille type inequalities.